Information for refugees from Ukraine - frequently asked questions

 Entry & Arrival

-• I came to Germany from Ukraine before or after 24 February 2022.
+• I fled to Germany from Ukraine.
 What is my situation at present regarding right of residence?

 You are in Germany legally and with permission.
-The Federal Ministry of the Interior and Community (BMI) has issued rules (Ukraine Residence Permit Continuation Ordinance), according to which if you entered the Federal Republic of Germany for the first time by 04 March 2025, you are permitted to stay without a visa for a period of 90 days from the date of your first entry into the territory of Germany.
+The Federal Ministry of the Interior and Community (BMI) has issued rules (Ukraine Residence Permit Continuation Ordinance), according to which if you were in Ukraine on 24 February 2022 and entered the Federal Republic of Germany for the first time by 04 March 2025, you are permitted to stay without a visa for a period of 90 days from the date of your first entry into the territory of Germany.
 This applies regardless of whether you are in possession of a passport or passport substitute.

 However, applicants who have already submitted an application for a residence permit online are not (any longer) considered to be staying in the federal territory without a visa, but are permitted to stay in Germany until a decision has been made by the State Office for Immigration.